New York Nationals (USL): The 1984 Season

 The club was able to sign several players with experience in the MISL, ASL or NASL including Jim Gabarra, Franco Paonessa, Rich Reice, and Michael Collins, and they nearly secured the services of Rick Davis, the top American-born player of the day.
 He was willing to come lend his support to the upstart league, but the other owners voted against granting the Nationals a salary cap exemption so that they could afford to sign him.
 Even without Davis, the team had a strong roster and got off to a 5-0 start.
 Several signs suggest that the team was almost immediately unable to meet its financial obligations, though, and they collapsed both on and off of the field.
 Head coach Jim McGeough's resignation was announced on June 18.
 Top players such as Collins, Reice and Paonessa were no longer listed on roster shortly thereafter, and the Nationals started to field a smaller squad made up almost entirely of local Greek-American players.
 The team also changed home venues mid-season from Hofstra University to a stadium in Mt.
 Vernon, NY.
 They would go on to lose fourteen of their remaining nineteen games and did not qualify for postseason play.

 The Team Folds

 Though the Nationals did manage to limp across the finish line of the 1984 season, both their future and the future of the USL looked bleak.
 Despite the league's conservative fiscal structure, all of its teams were losing money.
-After the league's planned indoor winter season never materialized, a last-ditch set of USL/NASL merger discussions to shore up USL team finances and keep the NASL from shrinking to non-existence was called off without an agreement on March 5 of 1985.
-Shortly after that the Nationals failed to meet the league's financial requirements and dropped out along with the clubs in Rochester and Buffalo.
+The league's indoor winter season never materialized, and all but one of its teams failed to meet a February 1985 deadline to post a performance bond for another outdoor season.
+A last-ditch set of USL/NASL merger discussions meant to shore up USL team finances and keep the NASL from shrinking to non-existence was called off without an agreement on March 5.
+Shortly after that the Nationals officially dropped out of the league along with four other clubs.
 Four teams would try to stage a 1985 USL season, but the bankrupt league was forced to shut down after about eight weeks of play.